by Carolyn Thomas ♥ @HeartSisters

 6. Nausea or vomiting: it’s not uncommon for women to feel sick to their stomach or vomit during a heart attack.

-7. Pain in other parts of the body: pain or discomfort can sometimes begin in the chest and spread to shoulders, arms, elbows, upper back, neck, jaw, teeth, throat or abdomen.
+7. Pain in other parts of the body: referred pain or discomfort can sometimes begin in the chest and spread to shoulders, arms, elbows, upper back, neck, jaw, teeth, throat or abdomen.
 Women may report an extreme sensation as if their bra is far too tight.
 But remember that cardiac symptoms might come and go, and then come back again – for days or even weeks.
 Pain can also radiate down either the left or right arm, jaw shoulder – or both, or in the back between the shoulder blades.

 8. Rapid or irregular pulse: there’s usually nothing worrisome about an occasional skipped heartbeat, but a rapid or irregular pulse – especially when accompanied by weakness, dizziness, or shortness of breath – can be a cardiac symptom.